PAOLI WILDCAT BASKETBALL

 What is the time commitment for players in this league?

+The time commitment is 1.25 hours during the week and 1.25 hours on the weekend.
+Travel teams are more than twice that total.
 It is very important that all players who register have schedules that will permit them to attend the majority of practices and games.
 Frequent conflicts with indoor soccer, winter swimming, other basketball programs, school plays, etc. is especially disruptive to a team.
 Substantial unexcused absences may result in limited playing time, or even in being dropped from the team.

 Can a player be cut after the evaluations/tryouts?